lisaoude/artist-guesser/README.md

 </br>

 ### API based features
-- Fetch & show the an artwork
+- Fetch & show an artwork
 - Fetch & use the artworks artists name

 </br>